Environment

 Back to top

-A31) Use the service here to find out if there will be a daily charge to drive your vehicle in a Clean Air Zone.
+A30) Use the service here to find out if there will be a daily charge to drive your vehicle in a Clean Air Zone in England.

 Back to top

 Petrol sales during 2020 were, of course, affected by the coronavirus (COVID-19) pandemic in the UK with 13.1 billion litres of petrol sold.
-However, sales increased in 2021 to 14.7 billion litres of petrol and further increased in 2022 to 16.3 billion litres as restrictions on travel were removed.
-However, this was still below the 2019 level, the last full year before travel restrictions were introduced.
+However, sales have subsequently increased every year since 2021 as restrictions on travel were removed and sales in 2024 now stand at 17.8 billion litres of petrol.
+This is above the 2019 level, the last full year before travel restrictions were introduced.

-As with petrol sales, diesel sales were also affected by the coronavirus (COVID-19) pandemic in the UK in 2020 with 25.1 billion litres of diesel fuel sold.
+As with petrol sales, diesel sales were also affected by the coronavirus (COVID-19) pandemic in the UK in 2020 with 25.0 billion litres of diesel fuel sold.
 However, sales increased in 2021 to 27.2 billion litres of diesel fuel and further increased in 2022 to 29.6 billion litres.
-As with petrol sales, this was also still below the 2019 level.
+However, in the last 2 years sales of diesel have fallen and the 2024 figure now stands at 28.2 billion litres.

 The volume of petrol and diesel consumed in the UK year-by-year since 1990 can be viewed here.